The inaugural Bruce Stone Fellowship in Chemical Biology and Nicholas Hoogenraad AO Fellowship in Molecular Sciences were awarded in 2015.

-Both fellowships are named after two long-serving leaders: Professor Bruce Stone was the foundation professor of Biochemistry from 1972 – 1989, succeeded by Professor Nicholas Hoogenraad, who later became the first Director of LIMS.
+Both fellowships are named after two long-serving leaders: Professor Bruce Stone was the foundation professor of Biochemistry from 1972 – 1989, succeeded by Professor Nicholas Hoogenraad AO, who later became the first Director of LIMS.
 Professor Hoogenraad retired in 2014.

 Dr Donna Whelan

 Dr Donna Whelan is a Bruce Stone Fellow in Chemical Biology.

 Dr Whelan completed her PhD at Monash University, developing advanced microscopic and spectroscopic techniques for applications in biophysical research.
 During her PhD she constructed cutting-edge single molecule super-resolution microscopes and made extensive use of the Australian Synchrotron.
 She was a postdoctoral fellow at New York University’s School of Medicine under the supervision of Dr Eli Rothenberg, focussing on applying super resolution imaging to map the cellular repair pathway of DNA double strand breaks.